MONASTERY MONTHLY NOVENA

 May God reward your kindness and goodness!
 Be assured a remembrance in all prayers and sacrifices this month - and especially during the Novena.
 Your prayer requests are always held in strict confidence - between you and God.

 “Let us have charity and humility.
 Let us give alms because these cleanse our souls from the stains of sin.
 Men lose all the material things they leave behind them in this world, but they carry with them the reward of their charity and the alms they give.
 For these they will receive from the Lord the reward and recompense they deserve.”

 ~ St. Francis of Assisi

 Alms is defined as - a financial gift or offering given in charity and expecting nothing in return except prayers.

-You may securely send your offering and your prayer requests by using the boxes and "add to cart" button below.
+You may securely send your CHRISTMAS MASS and NOVENA offering - and your prayer requests - by using the boxes and "add to cart" button below.
 Thank you!
+God bless you!

 THE DÉTENTE OR STOP

 Handmade in the Monastery.
 The Detente Sacramental Badge of the Most Sacred Heart of Jesus contains a blessed small Miraculous Medal and a small crucifix - both of which are a GIFT.

 In 1872, Pope Pius IX granted a 100-day indulgence once a day to all the faithful who wear this pious emblem around their necks and pray an Our Father, Hail Mary, and Glory Be.